 From day one of Orientation, it was go, go, go: prep for interviews, resume workshops and researching potential employers.
 The faculty, staff and fellow students are always there for you.
 It’s a very tight-knit community.

 Interviews started immediately, just as fast-paced and exhilarating as Orientation.
 Ultimately, I was fortunate to receive five offers from three of the Big Four accounting firms and two national firms, most at well above the program’s average starting salary of $57,000.

 I wanted to feel welcome and have the most opportunity to learn and grow, so I accepted an offer from Ernst & Young’s Diversified Staff Group in San Jose, in the heart of the Silicon Valley.

 Until I start at Ernst & Young later this year, I have two full quarters with my cohort to learn, grow and have fun before we venture off into the accounting world.
 Looking back on how much I’ve learned in just these last three months, I can’t wait to see what the rest of this academic year has in store.

 If you are seeking an exciting learning experience and career track, I encourage you to consider if the 9-month Master of Professional Accountancy program is a good fit.

 And the MPAc program will now waive the GMAT/GRE requirement for U.S. domestic applicants with a cumulative undergraduate GPA of 3.2 or above.

-Associate Director Crissy Lyles is happy to meet with you, answer your questions, host you for a class visit at Gallagher Hall, and introduce you to a current MPAc student ambassador.
+The MPAc staff are happy to meet with you, answer your questions, host you for a class visit at Gallagher Hall, and introduce you to a current MPAc student ambassador.
 You’ll get an insider’s preview of what it would be like to be a part of the MPAc family.
 The next application deadline for MPAc fall admission is February 14.